Introduction

 Learning objectives

-• Understand some key features of audio data.
+• Understand key features of audio data, including sample rate, amplitude, channels, and waveforms.

-• Learn how to build a binary classification model from wave files.
+• Build and evaluate a binary keyword classification model from WAV files.

 Prerequisites